-- In spite of a number of geopolitical issues (in Ukraine, Israel, Iraq, ...) the global recovery remains on track.
-Especially in the US, recent data were quite promising, suggesting the US economy could pick up its role as engine of the world economy again.
-Improving confidence, reduced fiscal tightening, accelerating global trade and supportive monetary conditions suggest that this gradual recovery will continue in coming quarters. - Inflation remains low, and this isn't about to change any time soon.
+- The global recovery remains on track.
+Especially in the US, economic figures are promising, suggesting the US economy could pick up its role as engine of the world economy again.
+Improving confidence, reduced fiscal tightening, accelerating global trade and supportive monetary conditions suggest that this gradual recovery will continue in coming quarters.
+In Europe, economic growth remains weak and leading indicators have taken a turn for the worse again.
+That said, talk of a new recession is still premature. - Inflation remains low, and this isn't about to change any time soon.
 There is still slack in the global economy that's holding inflationary pressures in check.
 On top of that, commodity prices have been easing again of late, with especially oil prices dropping substantially. - The next big risk for the world economy and financial markets lies in monetary policy.
-The Fed and the BoE are heading for rate hikes in the next 6 to 12 months, and it is unclear what the impact of this will be.
+While the ECB and the BoJ are still on the easing path, the Fed and the BoE are heading for rate hikes in the first half of next year.
 That said, for now the Fed and the BoE are moving extremely cautiously as they are still far more concerned about economic growth than about inflation/bubbles.
 As long as that remains the case, global monetary policy will remain broadly supportive.